2011 KEY DATES

 or contact the GoArmyEd Helpdesk at 1-800-817-9990 for setup guidance.

-Federal Tuition assistance may be used to pay 100% of the cost of TUITION ONLY charged by the institution, not to exceed established DoD standardized TA policy of UP TO $250 per semester hour cap, $167 per quarter hour, $16.66 per clock hour, and limited to $750 per course.
-Each request is individual and separate.
-No other fees of any kind are authorized for FTA funding.
-TA requests (TARs) must be submitted, reviewed AND approved, no later than 10 days PRIOR to class start date.
+Federal Tuition assistance may be used to pay up to 100% of the cost of BASIC TUITION ONLY charged by the institution, not to exceed established DoD standardized TA policy of: UP TO $250 per semester hour cap, $167 per quarter hour, $16.66 per clock hour, and limited to $750 per course.
+Each TA request (TAR) is individual and separate transaction.
+NO other fees of any kind bundled into the schools tuition costs are authorized for FTA funding.
+TA requests (TARs) must be submitted, reviewed AND approved, no later than 14 days PRIOR to class start date, particularly during PEAK Registration periods (Fall/Spring).
 TARs can be requested up to 60 DAYS before class start date.
 Army funded TA is not authorized on or after class start date (NO EXCEPTIONS).

 State Tuition Assistance - Education Dollars for Duty (EDD)